arvidn/libtorrent/docs/manual.rst

 not overlap.
 This is used when mapping "unselected" files into a so-called part file.

-``pad_file`` is set to true for files that are not part of the data of the torrent.
-They are just there to make sure the next file is aligned to a particular byte offset or piece boundry.
-These files should typically be hidden from an end user.
-They are not written to disk.
+``orig_path`` is set to 0 in case the path element is an exact copy of that found in the metadata.
+In case the path in the original metadata was incorrectly encoded, and had to be fixed in order to be acceptable utf-8, the original string is preserved in ``orig_path``.
+The reason to keep it is to be able to reproduce the info-section exactly, with the correct info-hash.

 num_files() file_at()